 While you're checking for typos and grammar errors, be sure to keep an eye out for broken or missing links.
 Make sure all of your content is still relevant and updated for accuracy.
 Look for new internal and external linking opportunities.
-If it's been a while since you've updated your post, this is a great way to strengthen your internal linking structure.
+This is a great way to strengthen your internal linking structure if it's been a while since you've updated your post.

 Install Updated WordPress Post Date to automatically update and display the new updated post date at the top of each post.
-This ensures your readers that they are reading updated content and also helps you keep track of which posts were recently updated.
+This ensures your readers are reading updated content and also helps you track which posts were recently updated.
 It's a win-win!

 Make sure your post is cohesive and well-organized.
 If you want to outrank your competitors, it helps if your posts are highly polished works of art.
 Why?
 Because they're more shareable.

 The more organized, readable, scannable, and interesting your posts are, the more people are likely to share them.
 Follow these 16 expert tips to create the perfect post every time.

 In addition, it's important to monitor how your posts are performing.
 Use Google Search Console to find old posts with low traffic and see if they can be reworked.
 Personally, I wait around 60 days, and if my article fails to hit the mark, I rework the post to try and improve its position.

 When reworking outdated and underperforming articles, I retarget new keywords, extend the length, add depth, throw in some extra images, and rewrite confusing sections.